 - 3. Opening a bank account for non-US citizens can be very painful, but there are ways to work around this – and I mean legal ways that are accepted by banks.
 Avoid any offer from the Internet that sounds too easy to be true, because that’s exactly what they are: fake.
 Kickstarter, Paypal and credit cards can freeze your account or decide to refund the customers anytime (a.k.a. get the money back from you).
 And that’s very very VERY painful.

 Back to Kickstarter UK

 If you plan to apply to Kickstarter, feel free to drop me an email about your project.
-And if you want to brainstorm in person, use the Clarity box on the right column.
+And if you want to brainstorm in person, use the Clarity box on the footer.

-About the image.
+About the main image.
 I took the photo near Waterloo Station, London.
 If you know the author of the graffiti, let me know his/her name.
-This photo is just a detail, the complete artwork was brilliant!
+This photo is just a detail, the complete artwork was over 10 meters long.
+Brilliant!